Karen Webster, Ed.D., Program Coordinator

 44 total ESCP units (6 corequisite units and 38 credential units)

-D. Fieldwork: After completing the coursework with “B” average or better and verification of subject matter competence, complete the following courses:
+D. Fieldwork: After completing all ESCP coursework with a “B” average or better and verification of subject matter competence, complete the following courses:

 Note: Apply for credential specific fieldwork a semester prior to placement.
 If you are a Teacher-of-Record (i.e., PIP or STSP, you must take 4815 or 4915 in one semester and take 4816 or 4916 in a subsequent semester.
 Typically, Teacher Candidates with these permits do not have a mentor teacher when they are the primary teacher.
 The ESCP is committed to supporting you as you assume a role as a Teacher-of-Record.